k2bd/gh-webhooks/README.md

     await event_handler.handle_event(event)
 ```

+You can also see a basic example project [here](https://github.com/k2bd/gh-webhooks-test).

 Multiple handlers can be registered to the same event type, and they'll run concurrently.

 The types are auto-generated using [datamodel-code-generator](https://github.com/koxudaxi/datamodel-code-generator).